NelKG/nels-yoga/README.md

 are some of the screen shots from the wireframe used to create this project.

 ## Features
+The website pages are made up of a clear message to see wat type of yoga is practsed and what type of classes are offered.

 This section can be used to explain what pages your site is made up of.